CheckPointSW/CloudGuardIaaS/terraform/azure/vmss-existing-vnet/README.md

     frontend_load_distribution      = "Default"
     backend_load_distribution       = "Default"

-##Known limitations
+## Known limitations

 1. Deploy the VMSS with instance level Public IP address is not supported
+2. Deploy the VMSS with External load balancer only (Inbound inspection only) is not supported
+3. Deploy the VMSS with Internal load balancer only (Outbound and E-W inspection only) is not supported

-##Revision History
+## Revision History

 In order to check the template version refer to the [sk116585](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk116585)

 | Template Version | Description   |